 \begin{definition} The structure $\{\alpha_S\}$ is \emph{symmetric} if $\alpha_S$ depends only on $|S|$, not on the identity of firms in $S$. \end{definition}

 Under symmetry, all firms have identical reach $\sigma$ (the mass of consumers who consider them) and captive-to-reach ratio $\rho = \alpha_{\{i\}}/\sigma$ (the fraction of their potential customers who consider no other firms).
-The ratio $\rho$ is a crucial parameter, measuring the degree of market power arising from limited consideration.
-When $\rho$ is high, many consumers are captive to individual firms, whereas when $\rho$ is low, most consumers compare multiple options.
+The ratio $\rho$ measures the degree of market power arising from limited consideration.
+When $\rho$ is high, many consumers are captive to individual firms; when $\rho$ is low, most consumers compare multiple options.